awslabs/data-solutions-framework-on-aws/framework/API.md

 The VPC where the Custom Resource Lambda Function would be created in.

-A Redshift Data API Interface VPC Endpoint would be created in the VPC.
+A Redshift Data API Interface VPC Endpoint is created in the VPC.

 ---